-Learn about our elephant program, our approach to animal care, and our commitment to conserving and protecting this endangered species
+Learn about our elephant program, our approach to animal care, and our commitment to conserving and protecting endangered Asian elephants

 The L.A.
 Zoo’s Elephants of Asia exhibit is home to four Asian elephants – three females and one male.
-Tina and Jewel (both in their early 50s) came from the San Diego Zoo in 2010.
-They have been together for 35 years, having spent most of their lives in a circus environment.
-Shaunzi, age 46, is the latest addition to the Zoo’s herd.
-She arrived from the Fresno Chaffee Zoo in June, 2017, following the death of her lifetime companion, Kara, earlier that month.
-Prior to their arrival at the Fresno Chaffee Zoo in 1983, Shaunzi and Kara were in a circus.
+Females Tina and Jewel came from the San Diego Zoo in 2010.
+They have been together for more than three decades, having spent most of their lives in a circus environment.
+Shaunzi, another mature female, is the latest addition to the Zoo’s herd.
+She arrived from the Fresno Chaffee Zoo in June, 2017, following the death of her lifelong companion, Kara.
+Prior to their arrival at the Fresno Chaffee Zoo in 1983, Shaunzi and Kara were in a circus as well.

-Billy the bull arrived as a young calf from Malaysia – which has experienced tremendous wildlife habitat loss in recent decades.
-He is 32 years old.
+Billy, our male, arrived at the L.A.
+Zoo as a four-year-old calf from Malaysia – a country that has experienced tremendous wildlife habitat loss in recent decades.

 Many people care deeply about elephants – due to their size, their majesty, their intelligence, and their precarious status in the wild.
-Naturally, we get lots of questions from these people about our program at the L.A.
+So naturally, we get lots of questions about our program at the L.A.
 Zoo.

-Read on for the answers to common questions about daily life and care at Elephants of Asia.
+Read on for more information about daily life and care at Elephants of Asia.
 We think you’ll agree that the L.A.
 Zoo is the best home for our elephants.

-The living conditions are nothing short of exceptional.
-Not only do our elephants live in one of the best elephant habitats in North America, their daily care is managed by dedicated, expert staff and they receive top-quality healthcare.
+Quite simply, the living conditions for our elephants are nothing short of exceptional.
+They live in one of the best elephant habitats in North America, their daily care is managed by dedicated, expert staff, and they receive top-quality healthcare.

-They also benefit from the work of the L.A.
-Zoo’s research team and from animal care innovations and technologies shared among institutions accredited by the Association of Zoos & Aquariums (AZA).
+Our elephants also benefit from the ongoing work of our research team and from animal care innovations and technologies shared among institutions accredited by the AZA.

-Billy has enjoyed elephant companions for the entirety of his 28 years at the L.A.
-Zoo, having the opportunity for daily contact with Tina and Jewel.
-This will be true with Shaunzi as well, once she is acclimated to her new habitat.
-In addition, Billy’s keepers have provided social and emotional support throughout his life at the L.A.
+Our male elephant, Billy, has enjoyed elephant companions for the entirety of his three decades at the L.A.
+Zoo, having the opportunity for daily contact with Tina, Jewel, and Shaunzi.
+In addition, his keepers have provided social and emotional support throughout his life at the L.A.
 Zoo.
-After decades together, the keepers are part of Billy’s “herd.”

 Throughout their time at the L.A.
-Zoo, our elephants have gotten regular daily exercise and stimulation, both in their previous habitat and at Elephants of Asia.
+Zoo, our elephants engage in regular daily exercise and stimulation, both in their previous habitat and at Elephants of Asia.
 Our staff work very hard to ensure that they are physically and mentally active.

 When Billy arrived at the L.A.
 Zoo as a four-year-old, he exhibited the repetitive behavior of head bobbing.
-Research has shown that the head bobbing is most often anticipatory in nature.
+More than 4,000 hours of research has shown that Billy’s head bobbing is most often anticipatory in nature.
 Similar to when people tap their toes or fidget, Billy will bob his head when he expects food or is waiting for a specific activity.
-To minimize the behavior, the animal care staff breaks up Billy’s routine on a daily basis, with no two days being exactly the same.
+To minimize the behavior, we break up Billy’s routine on a daily basis, with no two days being exactly the same.
 And it works.